yetinam/TEAM/README.md

 ## Datasets

 The dataset for Italy is available at [10.5880/GFZ.2.4.2020.004](https://doi.org/10.5880/GFZ.2.4.2020.004).
+The dataset for Chile will shortly be published.
 To obtain the dataset for Japan, please run the following commands.
 Obtaining the data requires an account with [NIED](https://www.kyoshin.bosai.go.jp/).
 The download script will prompt for you login credentials.